-The Company's business operations are primarily conducted through its parent level entity (Zscaler, Inc., located in the U.S.), but the Company also maintains subsidiaries in various jurisdictions, none of which are considered "significant subsidiaries" pursuant to Rule 1-02(w) under Regulation S-X. These subsidiaries complement and advance Zscaler's overall business model.8 Other than nominal shareholdings as required by applicable law and certain strategic venture investments, Zscaler does not operate through, or maintain positions in, any subsidiaries that are not wholly owned.
+The Company's business operations are primarily conducted through its parent level entity (Zscaler, Inc., located in the U.S.), but the Company also maintains subsidiaries in various jurisdictions, none of which are considered "significant subsidiaries" pursuant to Rule 1-02(w) under Regulation S-X. These subsidiaries complement and advance Zscaler's overall business model.
+The current operating subsidiaries conduct business that is integrally related to the business of Zscaler, including performing operations, sales, marketing, research and development and other general and administrative functions on behalf and on instructions of Zscaler.
+Other than nominal shareholdings as required by applicable law and certain strategic venture investments, Zscaler does not operate through, or maintain positions in, any subsidiaries that are not wholly owned.
+Zscaler has not sold any of its wholly-owned subsidiaries over the course of its operations.